Virgin Media O2 Logo in white

 What’s the best alternative to ADSL?

 Unlike ADSL, Fibre uses fibre-optic cables that send data as light signals, making it far faster and more reliable than ADSL with its copper lines.
-This means smoother streaming, faster downloads, and better performance for busy households with multiple devices.
+The result?
+Smoother streaming, faster downloads, and better performance across multiple devices, even during peak times.

 Why is fibre broadband better than ADSL?